Large-scale exponential correlations of nonaffine elastic response of strongly disordered materials: Strongly disordered medium

 where $c_3$ is a numerical factor of the order of~$ε^2/\tk$:

 As a result,

 It is notable that the correlator of rotors does not contain the exponential decay in the case of volumetric deformation.
+This conclusion arises from the observation that the twisted contribution $K^{\rm tw}_{αβ}(\V q)$ can be expressed as a direct product of two vectors, together with the fact that the upper branch $θ_0(\V p)$ under study is nondegenerate and exhibits isotropic symmetry at $\Vp=0$.
+Consequently, for an isotropic (volumetric) strain, one obtains the structure $K^{\rm tw}_{αβ}(\V q) = q_α q_β f(q)$, which does not contribute to the rotor correlation function $K_{\rm rot}(\V q)$ defined in Eq.~(\ref{eq:Krot-q1}).

-In practice, the delta function is not precise and exhibits a broadening on the atomic scale.
+In practice, the delta function in Eq.~(\ref{eq:Krot-r}) is not precise and exhibits broadening on the atomic scale.
 Furthermore, our analysis is limited to the upper branch $θ_0(\V p)$.
-Nonetheless, certain lower branches might contribute a non-zero exponential term in $K_{\rm rot}(\Vr)$.
+Nonetheless, certain lower branches might contribute a nonzero exponential term in $K_{\rm rot}(\Vr)$.
 These branches are not anticipated to exhibit critical behavior and similarly possess an atomic length scale.
-As a result, the proposed theory predicts that the correlation length for the rotor field is shorter than that for the divergence field, unexpectedly.
-This outcome will be verified in the next Section through molecular dynamics simulation of polystyrene.
+As a result, the proposed theory predicts that the correlation length for the rotor field is shorter than that for the divergence field, which was not expected in advance.
+This outcome will be verified in Section~\ref{sec:num} using numerical examples.
+Furthermore, certain lower branches may give rise to a small power-law tail, as will be discussed in the next subsection.

-For an arbitrary strain tensor $\T{ε}$, the correlation function $K_{\rm rot}(\Vq)$ had additional terms, which depend on $\Vq$, see Appendix~\ref{app:cor}.
+For an arbitrary strain tensor $\T{ε}$, the correlation function $K_{\rm rot}(\Vq)$ has additional terms, which depend on $\Vq$, see Appendix~\ref{app:cor}.
 Therefore, the isotropic part of $K_{\rm rot}(\Vr)$ has both the delta function and the additional exponential term in the general case:

-where the coefficients $c_3$ and $c_4$ for the general strain tensor $\T{ε}$ are presented in Eqs.~(\ref{eq:c3_gen}) and $(\ref{eq:c4_iso})$.
+where the coefficients $c_3$ and $c_4$ for the general strain tensor $\T{ε}$ are presented in Eqs.~(\ref{eq:c3_gen}) and (\ref{eq:c4_iso}).
 The coefficient $c_4$ is equal to zero for the volumetric strain only.